+Teacher Information Booklet

+Environmental Projects Day WEDNESDAY 8 MAY 2024 Kids in Action Conference WEDNESDAY 4 SEPTEMBER 2024

+in I

+Sunshine Coast

+Your Environment Levy in action

+Important information

+When

+Day 1: Environmental Projects Day WEDNESDAY 8 MAY 2024

+Location to be confirmed

+Day 2: Kids in Action Conference WEDNESDAY 4 SEPTEMBER 2024 UniSC - University of the Sunshine Coast

+Kids in Action Roadshow TERM 4

+Who

+Sunshine Coast students from years 5-8

+Cost

+\$150 covers 12 delegates from your school. \$10 per additional student.
+Cost includes:

+- participation in one or more events across the program year; and

+- access to the Kids in Action education team, resources and mentors to assist presenting schools in the lead up to the conference.

+How to register

+Head to sunshinecoast.qld.gov.au/kidsinaction Registration for the 2024 Kids in Action program closes 25 MARCH.

-for Kids in Action from Sunshine Coast Council's Reconciliation Action Plan, have been used in the design of this booklet.
-Elements from Mr Lyndon Davis' painting His Native Place, reproduced The 2019 Kids in Action Program won the prestigious Queensland Reconciliation Award (Partnerships Category) for partnering with Sunshine Coast Kabi Kabi and Jinibara First Nations communities to build skills and share knowledge about caring for Country.
+Kids in Action team Karen Shaw, Brianna Hanson and Mandy Botterell.
+Email kidsinaction@sunshinecoast.qld.gov.au The 2019 Kids in Action Program won the prestigious Queensland Reconciliation Award (Partnerships Category) for partnering with Sunshine Coast Kabi Kabi and Jinibara First Nations communities to build skills and share knowledge about caring for Country.

+In 2023 Kids in Action won the "Excellence in Community Shaping" at the LGMA Awards for Excellence, recognising outstanding achievement in Queensland local government.

+Contents

 What is Kids in Action?
 4

 Student benefits from taking part 6

 Funding and grants 7

-2023 Kids in Action program biosp HEROES - connecting, caring and co-creating the future 8
+2024 Kids in Action program HEAR on Country - Are you listening?
+8

 Events 10

 Helpful resources and support 11

 First Nations Pedagogy 12

 Details for mentors and sources of support 14

+WINNER

 We acknowledge that the Kids in Action Program takes place on the Sovereign lands of the Kabi Kabi/Gubbi Gubbi and Jinibara of the Sunshine Coast region.
 Kabi Kabi/Gubbi Gubbi and Jinibara country encompasses the area as south as Caboolture and Mt Nebo, as west as the Glass House Mountains, Blackbutt and Gympie, and as North as Maryborough.

 Kids in Action would like to acknowledge the Kabi Kabi/Gubbi Gubbi and Jinibara elders who have entered the dreaming; who are standing alongside us; and who are coming up after us.
-We would like to extend this acknowledgement to the country that makes up this region; the land that has the tallest trees, winds and waterways where the salt water meets the fresh water; and combined home for wildlife and ecosystems; all which is connected to the Kabi Kabi/Gubbi Gubbi and Jinibara lores and cultures that are imbedded into these ecosystems.
+We would like to extend this acknowledgement to the country that makes up this region; the land that has the tallest trees, winds and waterways where the salt water meets the fresh water; and combined home for wildlife and ecosystems; all which is connected to the Kabi Kabi/ Gubbi Gubbi and Jinibara lores and cultures that are imbedded into these ecosystems.

 We acknowledge that Sovereignty has never been ceded.
 We acknowledge the colonial impacts that have negatively affected their peoples, and we as guests/settlers benefit from this and thus have a responsibility to raise awareness around the sovereign custodians of this land and their creators, Gabul, the carpet snake, Muru-kutchi, the maternal guide, and Ge'warr, the rainbow serpent.

 This was and always will be aboriginal land.